-5.11 Class attendance
+5.10 Class attendance for contact programmes

-- 5.11.1 Students have the responsibility to attend all classes unless they have a legitimate reason, and where appropriate, the necessary evidence thereof, for being absent. - 5.11.2 Students might be required at any time to account for their irregular attendance, either by personal explanation to their lecturer or by a written statement from a guardian or another authority. - 5.11.3 In borderline academic result cases, information on class attendance is taken into account by faculties. - 5.11.4 Students are expected to attend a minimum of 80% of tutorials. - 5.11.5 Faculties might have rules regarding the compulsory attendance of practical, laboratory and clinical classes as contained in the Faculty Rules and Regulations.
+- 5.10.1 Students have the responsibility to attend all classes unless they have a legitimate reason, and where appropriate, the necessary evidence thereof, for being absent. - 5.10.2 Students might be required at any time to account for their irregular attendance, either by personal explanation to their lecturer or by a written statement from a guardian or another authority. - 5.10.3 In borderline academic result cases, information on class attendance is taken into account by faculties. - 5.10.4 Students are expected to attend a minimum of 80% of tutorials. - 5.10.5 Faculties might have rules regarding the compulsory attendance of practical, laboratory and clinical classes as contained in the Faculty Rules and Regulations.